tchewaa/camagru-1/README.md

   </ol>

 > **_NOTE:_**
->If you want to use your own google account to configure send mail plugin you need to enable "Less secure app access"
+>To use your own google account to configure send mail plugin you need to enable "Less secure app access"
 >on google under security https://myaccount.google.com/security